onurtufekci34/redi_week1/README.md

 # Creative Tech Website

 Welcome to the Creative Tech website!
-This repository contains the HTML and CSS files that make up the website.
+This repository contains the HTML, CSS and BOOTSTRAP files that make up the website.
 Each file serves a specific purpose in the website's structure and appearance.

 ## Files Overview